 MCLAUGHLIN, CLARENCE THURSTON (1897–1975).
 Clarence Thurston McLaughlin, oilman, rancher, and philanthropist, was born on January 31, 1897, in Arthurs, Pennsylvania, one of five children of John Mark and Cora (Griffith) McLaughlin.
 His father was an oil producer in the fields of western Pennsylvania, and the children attended the public schools in Shippenville, located near the world's first oil town, Titusville.
 When the United States entered World War I in 1917, McLaughlin served with the 503rd Aero Squadron.
 Following twenty-five months of military service, he bought a train ticket to Texas with his discharge money to try his hand in the oil industry there.
 In 1919 he became a partner in a drilling company based in Wichita Falls.
 Within two years the company was operating several rigs, and McLaughlin introduced the Diamond M logo.
-On August 6, 1921, he married Evelyn Claire Littleton, a schoolteacher from Knoxville, Tennessee, who had come to assist her father, Jefferson Davis Littleton, in his oilfield-supply business.
+On August 6, 1921, he married Evelyn Claire Littleton, a schoolteacher from Knoxville, Tennessee, who had come to Wichita Falls as an employee of Miller Pipeline Company.
 The couple had three daughters and a son.

 Aline Parks, C. T. (Mr. Mac) McLaughlin-Rancher, Oilman, Art Collector, and Philanthropist, ed.
 Ernest Wallace (Lubbock: Ranching Heritage Center, 1977).
 Hooper Shelton, comp., From Buffalo...to Oil: History of Scurry County, Texas (Snyder, Texas?: Feather, 1973).